cdapio/coopr/docs/docs/source/guide/admin/ui.rst

 Managing Infrastructure Providers
 =================================

-Loom provides functionality to provision servers across a number of infrastructure providers, including but not limited to Amazon Web Services, Rackspace, and Joyent.
-Loom also supports OpenStack to enable integration with custom infrastructures for both public and private cloud.
+Continuuity Loom provides functionality to provision servers across a number of infrastructure providers, including but not limited to Amazon Web Services, Rackspace, and Joyent.
+Continuuity Loom also supports OpenStack to enable integration with custom infrastructures for both public and private cloud.

 The Providers interface allows administrators to add available cloud providers and manage their credentials.